pyvisa/pyvisa-py/docs/source/index.rst

 - USB INSTR
 - USB RAW

+    Note:
+    ASRL INSTR supports also URL Handlers like

+    - loop:// --> ASLRloop://::INSTR
+    - socket:// --> ASRLsocket://::INSTR

+    These entries will not be listed during the device discovery `rm.list_resources()`.
+    For further details see https://pyserial.readthedocs.io/en/latest/url_handlers.html

 You can report a problem or ask for features in the `issue tracker`_.
 Or get the code in GitHub_.